LatestPhysx/Purchase-Sale-Management/README.md

-A Simple C# .Net Framework And SSMS That Manages Purchases And Sales For A Company.
+A Simple C# .Net Framework And SSMS Windows App That Manages Purchases And Sales For A Company.